dipthegeezer/erlsqlmigrate/README.md

 ## Database support

-Currently only have Postgres support.
-Using the wonderful epgsql If you would like to add functionality for another Database get in touch.
+Currently only have Postgres support and mysql support.
+If you would like to add functionality for another Database get in touch.
 It's fairly easy to add support for other databases.
-The atom pgsql in Config above maps to a driver file that interfaces with epgsql